 These key elements are the basis which panels use to define the strength rating of each recommendation.
 The strength of each recommendation is represented by the words ‘strong’ or ‘weak’ .
 The strength of each recommendation is determined by the balance between desirable and undesirable consequences of alternative management strategies, the quality of the evidence (including certainty of estimates), and nature and variability of patient values and preferences.

 Additional information can be found in the general Methodology section of this print, and online at the EAU website: www.uroweb.org/guidelines.

 A list of associations endorsing the EAU Guidelines can also be viewed online at the above address.

-- The development of a TC survivorship plan in collaboration with patient associations is planned.
+- The development of a TC survivorship plan in collaboration with patient associations.

-- Care Pathways on diagnostic, treatment CS I, and treatment of metastatic disease and Cheat Sheets on TC are being prepared in collaboration with the EAU GO.
+- Care Pathways on diagnostic, treatment CS I, and treatment of metastatic disease.